![]() |

 (Lead Based Paint)

-When a physician reports a child (normally 5-years-old or younger) with a high lead level to the Health Department, the EHSS and public health nurse jointly make visits to the child’s home, and other places they may spend time, such as day care centers or babysitters, to access how exposure may have occurred.
-Normally, dust wipes, chipping paint samples, water and soil samples are collected and sent to a private laboratory for analysis to determine the source of lead in the child’s environment.
-In addition, they advise the parents of proper diet and cleaning practices to reduce the lead levels within the child.
+The goal of the Lead Poisoning Prevention program is to prevent childhood lead exposure before any harm occurs.
+When caught early, families can prevent further exposure and reduce damage to their child’s health.
+After a physician identifies high lead levels in a child (typically under age 6), public health staff visit the child’s home and other places where the child may spend time, such as day care centers, to learn how the exposure may have occurred.
+Dust wipes, chipping paint samples, water and soil samples may be analyzed to determine the source of lead in the child’s environment.
+Resources are also provided to advise families of proper diet and cleaning practices to reduce the lead levels and improve the health of the child.

 Tick Identification Program